freegazaorg/freegazaorg.github.io/about-us/who-we-are.md

 Gaza Advisory Council

-Mona El-Farra is Deputy Director of the Union of Health Work Committees in Gaza.
+Mona El-Farra, M.D. is Deputy Director of the Union of Health Work Committees in Gaza.
 She is a physician by training, and a human rights and women's rights activist by practice.

 Mahfouz Kabariti is a human rights activist and President of the Palestinian Sailing Federation and Fishing & Marine Sports Association in Gaza.

 Jamal El-Khoudary is the Chairman of the Popular Committee Against the Siege and an independent member of parliament in Gaza.
 He is a long-time outspoken advocate for the people of Palestine.

-Eyad Sarraj is a doctor and world-renowned human rights activist from Gaza.
-He is the founder and director of the Gaza Community Mental Health Programme (GCMHP), and Commissioner-General of the Palestinian Independent Commission for Citizens' Rights.
-Dr. Sarraj is an expert on the mental impact of violence on childhood development and has also written extensively on the subject in English as well as in Arabic.

 Amjad Al-Shawa is an organizer and human rights activist and the Director of the Palestinian NGO Network (PNGO) in Gaza City, a civil and democratic body comprising more than 100 Palestinian NGOs, which seeks to support, consolidate and strengthen the Palestinian civil society.